aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/metadata/metadata.rst

 Metadata
 =====

-**Metadata** files, describing every song in the corpus, are in metadata folder, sorted by the type of song (Ritual, Non-ritual (Calendar-Ritual and Family-Ritual) and children's songs.
+**Metadata** files, which describe every song in the corpus, are located in the metadata folder.
+They are sorted by song cycle (Ritual, Non-ritual, and Children's songs).
-One of the important parts is genre of the song, which is encoded in two-letter codes.
-Here is the `disambiguation <https://github.com/aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/blob/8fd2c6daff9c921a50786b5dc72a5ac2ba1ee4d1/docs/attachments/Catalogue%20of%20Ukrainian%20Song%20Folklore.pdf>`_ for this codes.
+One important aspect is the genre of the song, which is encoded using a Letter-to-Number Cipher.
+disambiguation <https://github.com/aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/blob/8fd2c6daff9c921a50786b5dc72a5ac2ba1ee4d1/docs/attachments/Catalogue%20of%20Ukrainian%20Song%20Folklore.pdf>`_ for this codes.

 Here is a list of all the columns in the metadata files with their meaning: